-Primary Shopping Defined area where retail development is concentrated Area (generally comprising the primary and those secondary frontages which are adjoining and closely related to the primary shopping frontage).
-Primary Frontage Primary frontages are likely to include a high proportion of , - retail uses which may include food, drinks, clothing and household goods.
-Priority habitats Species and Habitats of Principle Importance included in the and species England Biodiversity List published by the Secretary of State · under section 41 of the Natural Environment and Rural Communities Act 2006.
+Primary Shopping Area Defined area where retail development is concentrated (generally comprising the primary and those secondary frontages which are adjoining and closely related to the primary shopping frontage).
+Primary Frontage Primary frontages are likely to include a high proportion of retail uses which may include food, drinks, clothing and household goods.
+Priority habitats and species Species and Habitats of Principle Importance included in the England Biodiversity List published by the Secretary of State under section 41 of the Natural Environment and Rural Communities Act 2006.
 Public Consultation A process by which the public's opinion on matters affecting them is sought.
 Ramsar Sites Wetlands of international importance, designated under the 1971 Ramsar Convention.
-Renewable and low Includes energy for heating and cooling as well as generating carbon energy electricity.
-Renewable energy covers those energy flows that . occur naturally and repeatedly in the environment - from the wind, the fall of water, the movement of the oceans, from the sun and also from biomass and deep geothermal heat.
+Renewable and low carbon energy Includes energy for heating and cooling as well as generating electricity.
+Renewable energy covers those energy flows that occur naturally and repeatedly in the environment - from the wind, the fall of water, the movement of the oceans, from the sun and also from biomass and deep geothermal heat.
 Low carbon technologies are those that can help reduce emissions (compared to conventional use of fossil fuels).
-Residential The quality of the living environment for occupants of a Amenity dwelling house, including its associated external spaces.
-Safeguarded Land Safeguarded Land is land between the urban area and the S Green Belt.
+Residential The quality of the living environment for occupants of a Amenity Safeguarded Land dwelling house, including its associated external spaces.
+Safeguarded Land is land between the urban area and the Green Belt.
 It ensures the protection of Green Belt within the longer time-scale by reserving land which may be required to meet longer-term development needs without the need to alter Green Belt boundaries.
-Schedule Ancient SAMs Scheduled Ancient Monuments are sites of outstanding Monuments national importance that are worthy of protection.
+Schedule Ancient SAMs Monuments Scheduled Ancient Monuments are sites of outstanding national importance that are worthy of protection.
 The word "monument" covers the whole range of archaeological sites.
 Scheduled monuments are not always ancient, or visible above ground.
 They are placed on a schedule by the government based on the advice of Historic England.
-Secondary Secondary frontages provide greater opportunities for a Frontage diversity of uses such as restaurants, cinemas and businesses.
-Secondary Reclaimed or recycled materials that are used within the Materials or construction industry as a substitute for primary aggregates.
-Aggregates Section 106 Section 106 (S106) of the Town and Country Planning Act Agreements 1990 allows a local planning authority to enter into a legally- binding agreement or planning obligation with a landowner in association with the granting of planning permission.
+Secondary Secondary frontages provide greater opportunities for a Frontage Socondary diversity of uses such as restaurants, cinemas and businesses.
+Secondary Materials or Reclaimed or recycled materials that are used within the construction industry as a substitute for primary aggregates.
+Aggregates construction measury as a substitute for primary aggregates.
+Section 106 Agreements Section 106 (S106) of the Town and Country Planning Act 1990 allows a local planning authority to enter into a legally- binding agreement or planning obligation with a landowner in association with the granting of planning permission.
 The obligation is termed a Section 106 Agreement and is a way of delivering or addressing matters that are necessary to make a development acceptable in planning terms.